2018 - 2019 WCEMemorandum of Understanding: Article 22: Sick Leave & Family Leave

 For the purposes of PPL, the definition of “parent” and “child” are as defined by the California Family Rights Act.

-Eligible employees shall be granted 320 PPL hours to use within 12 months of the qualifying event for the purposes of bonding.
-Part-time employees shall be eligible for a pro-rated number of PPL hours, based on allocated FTE.
+Eligible employees shall be granted 320 PPL hours to use within 12 months of the qualifying event.

-PPL is based on a 12 month rolling calendar.
+PPL is based on as 12 month rolling calendar.
 No more than 320 PPL hours may be used in any 12 month period.

 PPL is based on the employee’s base hourly wage plus cash allowance.
 It is considered “paid status” for the purpose of merit, seniority, premiums, vacation and sick leave accrual, and County benefit eligibility and contributions.